 - Recently Andhra Pradesh Chief Minister Y.S.
 Jagan Mohan Reddy has launched the extended YSR Aarogyasri scheme.

-- More than 1,000 procedures will also be included under this.
+- Procedures costing more than 1,000 will also be included under this.

 - Also, cancer treatment and cochlear transplant surgery have been brought under the purview of Aarogyasri.